 Q3.
 You are currently working on Spring-XD.
 What is it?
 What is it useful for?

-Spring XD is a relatively new addition to the Spring IO platform.
+.
 It is positioned as a Domain Specific Runtime, meaning it is downloaded and installed as a distributed runtime environment for big data applications.
 The goal of Spring XD is to be a one stop shop for big data applications, providing a common programming model for stream processing and batch processing and communication between these two processing domains.
 For example, completion of a batch step can trigger a stream, and vice versa.
 Spring XD includes a Domain Specific Language (DSL) along with many out of the box components that make it simple to implement processing streams and batch jobs without writing code.
 The DSL is based on the familiar UNIX pipes and filters syntax to define a processing stream.
 For example:

 http | transform | hdfs